aakinsan/cyph3r/README.md

 ## Usage (in the development environment only!)
 The docker image built is not production ready
-- Docker is running the django dev and redis server
+- Single Container is running the django dev, db.sqlite and redis server.
-- Allowed hosts is set to any
+- Django allowed hosts is set to any.
-- Django secret generated is stored as an env var
+- Django secret key generated is stored as an env var.
+- Django is running in debug mode etc.

 1. Install docker - https://docs.docker.com/